Danny O'Donoghue: Personal life

 O'Donoghue's father, Shay, died of stomach aneurysm on 14 February 2008, at the age of 63.
 The rose tattoo on O'Donoghue's left arm and the song "If You Could See Me Now" from their album #3 are dedicated to the memory of his father.
-His mother Ailish, died 8 February 2019.
-In June 2024, O'Donoghue revealed he attends Catholic Mass daily and gave up on alcohol, smoking and caffeine.
+His mother Ailish, died on 8 February 2019.
+In June 2024, O'Donoghue revealed he attends Catholic Mass daily and gave up alcohol, smoking, and caffeine.